cTurtle98/Lifealgorithmic/source/faq.rst

 .. contents:: Questions
    :local:

-What's My Username and Password?
+What's My username and password?
 --------------------------------

 Your username and password are a combination of your name and your student ID.